-Agent: Gov. Whitmer kidnap plotters ‘excited’ about bomb - NewsBreak
+Agent: Gov. Whitmer Kidnap Plotters ‘Excited’ About Bomb - NewsBreak

 Monday was the 11th day of trial.
 Prosecutors plan to finish presenting evidence this week.

-Ty Garbin and Kaleb Franks, two other men who were also arrested in October 2020, have pleaded guilty and were for the government last week.
+Ty Garbin and Kaleb Franks, two other men who were also arrested in October 2020, have pleaded guilty and were critical witnesses for the government last week.

-Garbin said Whitmer’s kidnapping could ignite a U.S. civil war involving and possibly prevent Joe Biden from winning the presidential election.
+Garbin said Whitmer’s kidnapping could ignite a U.S. civil war involving antigovernment groups and possibly prevent Joe Biden from winning the presidential election.

 Defense attorneys deny there was an actual plan to get Whitmer, claiming the men were improperly influenced by undercover agents and informants, and exchanged wild talk while often smoking marijuana.